 The answer is hard for two reasons.

-One – it really depends on too many factors.
-Like the skill of a developer, the competences of the entire team, the level of communication, team work flow, etc.
+Firstly, it really depends on too many factors.
+Like the skill of a developer, the competencies of the entire team, the level of communication, team workflow, etc.

 React JS vs Angular: Scalability

 Is it going to be easier to scale an app in React or Angular?